 Environmental Education grants

-The aim of the Environmental Education grants program is to support educational projects or programs that develop or widen the community's knowledge of skills in, and commitment to, protecting the environment and promoting sustainable behaviour.
+The aim of the Environmental Education Grants Program is to support educational projects or programs that develop or widen the community's knowledge of, skills in, and commitment to, protecting the environment and promoting sustainable behaviour.
 The objectives of the Environmental Education Grants Program are to:

 - facilitate changes in behaviour of individuals and groups which affect specific environmental problems